Abdob/FRS-Transceiver/README.md

-## Building libbladerf from source
+## Building libbladerf from source --skip this (actually we are uninstalling libbladerf built from source and retesting the apt-get version)

 If bladeRF was installed with sudo apt-get, uninstall it with the following command: